 A: A completed Fence Permit Application with all required supporting documents and fee must be submitted online at www.mygovernmentonline.org

 Q: How much does a fence permit cost?

-A: The current fee to apply for a fence permit is $31.00.
+A: The current fee to apply for a fence permit is listed on fee schedule.
 Please note that this fee may be subject to change.